 The Field Technology Service in the United Nations Global Service Centre (GSC) in Brindisi, Italy and Valencia, Spain, manages enterprise hosting and wide area networking services.
 The GSC is the operational hub to support field operations.
 The consolidation of services for all missions creates economies of scale and improves the quality of services and products.

 The Regional Technology Framework manages compliance and standardization across a diverse landscape, and supports regional mission leadership to optimize their technology investment.

 In missions, the Field Technology Sections deliver ICT and other technology solutions in direct support of mandate implementation.

-In the area of technology, OICT also provides enterprise services to the wider UN family where there is comparative advantage.
+In the area of technology, UN Field Support work also provides enterprise services to the wider Secretariat where there is comparative advantage.
 These include data centre hosting and wide area networking services.

-The two operational objectives of OICT in the area of field technology for the next three to five years are to continue to optimise current core operations as well as to strive to become the effective delivery vehicle for cross-cutting, innovative and new technology solutions in support of field mission mandate implementation.
+The two operational objectives of UN Field Support in the area of technology for the next three to five years are to continue to optimise current core operations as well as to strive to become the effective delivery vehicle for cross-cutting, innovative and new technology solutions in support of field mission mandate implementation.